Frequently Asked Questions

 Can I add a missing stock?

 Yes.
-If the market is supported, enter the ticker once in Yahoo format and it will be added.
+If the market is supported, enter the ticker in Yahoo format and the stock will be added automatically.

 Why do some stocks rank higher?

-Screens apply filters, but the sort metric determines the top-ranked results.
+Screens apply your filters to narrow the list, but the sort metric determines which stocks appear at the top.

 Backtesting